JonathanDussot/guess-my-number/README.md

 ### Bugs Solved

-- Upon attempting to create my *difference list* to calculate if user was getting closer or further, i received a **IndexError: List index out of range**.
+- Upon attempting to create my *difference list* to calculate if user was getting closer or further, I received a **IndexError: List index out of range**.
 To fix this, I nested my code to calculate the last two guesses within another if statement that only activated once the list had a length of at least two items.

 - I added the .lower() method to my choose_level function and it was identifying the level of difficulty chosen as per the confirmation print message, but the game wasn't starting and gave an invalid message instead.
 I noticed the invalid message was from my generate_random_value function and that it didn't recognize the capital characters, so I also apply the .lower() there and fixed the bug.